BASPI/MCRC-qcodes/README.md

 # Multichannel Remote Controller QCoDeS Driver

-This repository contains the QCoDeS driver for the Basel Precision Instruments Multichannel Remote Controller (MCRC).
-The MCRC enables full remote operation of up to 8 BASPI amplifiers (4× SP983 I/V Converters and 4× SP1004 Differential Amplifiers).
-Additionally there are some examples on how to use the driver.
+QCoDeS driver for the Basel Precision Instruments Multichannel Remote Controller (MCRC), enabling remote operation of up to 8 BASPI amplifiers (4× SP983 I/V Converters and 4× SP1004 Differential Amplifiers) over TCP.

-## First Version

-The first version of this driver is v0.1.0. *We generally recommend to use the latest version of the driver to bring out the most of the Multichannel Remote Controller.*

-**What's new?**

-- This new version adds additional functions for the QCoDeS driver:
-    - Reconnect Function, after the connection has been lost, you are now able to reconnect to the MCRC without losing your channel configuration
-    - Improved channel management with add/remove functionality
-- The most important functions of the Multichannel Remote Controller are:
-    - Gain and Cutoff Frequency control for each channel
-    - Real-time Overload monitoring (for I/V Converters and Differential Amplifiers)
-    - Real-time Compensation status monitoring (for Differential Amplifiers)
-    - Support for custom channel names displayed on the web interface
+Features include per-channel gain and cutoff control, real-time overload and compensation monitoring, automatic reconnection, and dynamic channel management.

 ## Setup

-Download `Baspi_Mcrc.py` and `Baspi_Mcrc_Controller.py` and copy it to your project folder. `examples.ipynb` gives some examples on how the driver can be used.
+Download `Baspi_Mcrc.py` and `Baspi_Mcrc_Controller.py` and copy them to your project folder. `examples.ipynb` gives some examples on how the driver can be used.

 ### Requirements

 - Python 3.12 or higher
 - QCoDeS (`pip install qcodes`)
 - Network connection to the MCRC (default IP: `192.168.178.50`)

+### Standalone CLI
+A pre-built Windows executable (.exe) for controlling the Multichannel Remote Controller is available under [Releases](insert Link)

 ## Further Documentation